New Cozy Animal Mystery Series

 Leta and her friends are busy preparing for the Tree Lighting on the Village Green—the event that kicks off the Christmas season.
-The school children hang ornaments, the church choir sings carols, and the Earl of Stow flips the switch to set the tree ablaze with white lights.
+The children hang ornaments, the church choir sings, and the Earl of Stow flips the switch to set the tree ablaze.

 What could go wrong?

-Plenty when there’s a new Earl in town.
-The beloved elderly Earl passed away months ago, and his American grandson has arrived to claim his title and inheritance.
-And he has plans—big plans.
+Plenty!
+When there’s a new Earl in town.
+The beloved elderly Earl has passed away, and his American grandson has arrived to claim his title and inheritance.
+He has plans—big plans.

 The village is rife with rumors about the goings-on at Astonbury Manor.
 Change is afoot.

-Add a tragic accident, a dead body, and a grieving family—and the season is off to a rocky start.
+Add a tragic accident and a dead body—and the season is off to a rocky start.
 Can the village pull together to chase away the dark mood?
 Only if the mystery surrounding the accident can be solved.